 Capital Assets.
-The District's investments in capital assets for its business type activities as of June 30, 2019 amounts to \$9.5 million (net of accumulated depreciation and related debt).
+The District's investments in capital assets for its business type activities as of June 30, 2020 amounts to \$9.5 million (net of accumulated depreciation and related debt).
 This investment in capital assets includes land, buildings and systems, improvements, machinery and equipment.

-Additional information on the South San Luis Obispo County Sanitation District capital assets can be found in Note 4 on page 15 of this report.
+Additional information on the South San Luis Obispo County Sanitation District capital assets can be found in Note 4 on page 16 of this report.

-Long-term liabilities.
-At the end of June 30, 2019, the District held long-term liabilities of compensated absences, OPEB liability, and net pension liability.
+Long-term Debt.
+At the end of June 30, 2020, the District held debt of compensated absences.

-Additional information on the District's long-term liabilities can be found in Notes 5, 6, and 7 on pages 15-22 of this report.
+Additional information on the District's long-term debt can be found in Notes 5 and 6 on page 16 of this report.